Kianoush-Azarnia/Django_Docker_Platform/README.md

-# Docker Platform
+# D-Docker Platform

-Docker Platform is a web application that allows users to manage and run Docker containers.
+D-Docker is a Django web application that allows users to manage and run Docker containers.
 It provides a user-friendly interface for creating and managing Docker-based applications.

 ## Technologies Used